-The new year, Vishu, began on a tragic note for Indian playback singer K. S. Chitra after her eight year old daughter drowned in a in a swimming pool in Dubai.
+The new year, Vishu, began on a tragic note for Indian playback singer K. S. Chitra after her eight-year-old daughter drowned in a swimming pool in Dubai.
 Nandana, Chitra’s daughter, was immediately rushed to a hospital, where she was declared dead.

 Singer Chitra, 47, was in Dubai as part of A. R. Rahman’s music show in Sharjah.
 Chitra and her family were staying in a villa at Emirates Heights where the accident happened.

 Nandana was born to Chitra and husband Vijayashankar after 15 years of their marriage, in 2002.
 Despite Nandana’s special condition, Chitra had brought her up like a normal child, and Nandana was a Class I studying in Chennai.
 Nandana’s body will be brought to Chennai where the last rites will be conducted.